ValFil-ex/small-study-projects/README.md

 ## RENTIERE - a Wordpress plugin to add custom post type, custom taxonomy and a custom block

-Implemented using php (Docker for dev)
+Implemented using php, js, css (Docker for dev)

 ----------------------------------------------

 ## TWENTY NINETEEN CHILD  - a Wordpress custom child-theme based on Twenty Nineteen Theme.
 Changes background color of the archive page for specific terms of custom taxonomy types

-Implemented using php (Docker for dev)
+Implemented using php, css (Docker for dev)